blakewilson/video-background/readme.txt

 Simply fill out the 4 easy fields.
 Be sure for the container you enter "body" (without the quotes)

+= What is the best way to add a full width video background to my website? =

+The best way to achieve this is to use a page builder like SiteOrigin or WPBakery (Visual Composer) to add a full width row, and apply the video background to it through the integration.

 = What filetypes are allowed for fallback images? =

 Fallback images can be .jpg, .png, and .gif.

 = I entered all the correct fields, but my video will still not load.
 What am I doing wrong? =

 This can be an issue with the file size of the video you are uploading.
 Make sure that you video is compressed and is does not exceed 15mb.
-Once you get over 15mb, it takes a while to load.
-Check with your hosting provider to make sure you have enough bandwidth for video backgrounds.

 = I want to add a video background to a class called "header", how would I do that? =